 A bloated vendor master file is one of the most common sources of control failures in accounts payable.
 Duplicate supplier records create confusion, enable erroneous payments, and undermine the accuracy of financial reporting.
 Yet many organizations only discover the problem after an audit surfaces a duplicate payment or a supplier dispute escalates.
+Audit teams consistently find that vendor master issues account for a substantial portion of recovered duplicate payments — often between 20 and 30 percent of total findings.
+The cost of inaction compounds quickly when erroneous payments, manual rework, and audit remediation are factored together.
 A structured vendor master file audit addresses the root cause rather than the symptom.

 This guide walks through how duplicate supplier records form, what to look for during an audit, and how to build a process that keeps vendor data clean over time.
 The focus is on prevention and process maturity, not just recovery.